 1760 - Swedish campaign in Pomerania

-The campaign lasted from August to October 1760
+The campaign lasted from August to December 1760

+In January, the Prussians had launched a winter offensive, hoping to surprise the Swedes in their winter-quarters.
+However, they had soon been forced to retire to Anklam, where Lieutenant-General Heinrich von Manteuffel, Governor of Pomerania, was taken prisoner during a surprise attack by the Swedes.
+Nevertheless the Swedes were repulsed.
 Major-General Stutterheim replaced Manteuffel at the head of the small Prussian Army of Pomerania.
 General Manteuffel was later sent back home on "parole" that he would not take part in the war.
-In 1762, after the Treaty of Hamburg, Manteuffel was released of his "parole" and could participate in the ending battles against the Austrians.
+In 1762, after the Treaty of Hamburg, Manteuffel would be released from his "parole", allowing him to participate in the ending battles of the war against the Austrians.

 Description of Events

 On February 3, Dohna Infantry joined Stutterheim's Corps.

 During winter, Frederick ordered that the Hessen-Kassel Fusiliers and Grabow Fusiliers, who had been taken prisoners at Maxen, should be re-established at one battalion each, in Magdeburg and in Neisse, and should then join Stutterheim's Corps.

 In February, when the Russian Major-General Count Totleben took position in Eastern Pomerania and launched raids into Neumark, the governor of Stettin, Lieutenant-General Duke of Bevern, recalled the 2 coys (Knesewitz and Hüllesem) of the Pomeranian Frei-Grenadier-Corps, and the 2 sqns (Hohendorff and Natzmer) of the Pomerania Provincial Hussars from Stutterheim's Corps.